-To ensure that academic programs run as smoothly as possible, students should consult with the BMI Graduate Coordinator prior to registering for classes each semester.
-For advising meetings, students can access the BMI Graduate Coordinator at the ASU Mayo Clinic Campus, JRB 208, on Monday/Wednesday/Friday, or on the Tempe Campus, at the Biodesign Institute, B210CD on Tuesday/Thursday.
-Scheduling an appointment is preferred, but walk-ins are also welcome.
-For immediate questions/concerns, students can reach Biomedical Informatics administration at phone number: 480-884-0220.
+To ensure that academic programs run as smoothly as possible, students should consult with the BMI Graduate Support Coordinator prior to registering for classes each semester.
+For advising meetings, students can access the BMI Graduate Support Coordinator at the Downtown Phoenix campus.
+Scheduling an appointment is preferred to ensure availability of the BMI Graduate Support Coordinator.
+For immediate questions/concerns, students may call 602-496-3300 or email CHSGrad@asu.edu for assistance.